 Sales is all about time management.
 How are you going to spend your given time throughout the day to maximize your efforts?
 Lots of time will be spent on prospecting, follow-up, sales presentations, post-closing support, and putting out fires.
-And hopefully you’re using a CRM like Spiro that does everything for you so that you’re not wasting precious time updating it.
+And hopefully you’re using a Proactive Relationship Management Platform like Spiro, that does everything for you so that you’re not wasting precious time updating it.

 One of the biggest time sucks in sales is spending time talking to prospects who are unable, or have no intention of buying from you.
 If you can weed these people out quickly, you can spend that time working with prospects who actually do have a chance of buying from you, so it’s important to be able to identify people who aren’t going to buy quickly.
 Of course, a deal might still close even if you’re seeing some of the big warning signs, but allocating your time to more promising deals is almost always the smarter move.